GregoryBriggs/Linux-Admin-Basics/shortcuts.md

 	system programs live here.
 Very useful.
 	really handy to see programs

+### /boot
+	kernal, bootloader (grub), and other kernal files.

+### /dev
+	devices such as hard disk. 'sd' is the disk

 ### /etc
 	all program configurations exist in here unless someone messed up and didn't coply to the

 ### /home
 	this is where users live

+### /lib
+	32 bit programs

+### /lib64
+	64 bit programs

+### /opt
+	link from bin to opt as in optional files if you are making a program.

 ### /proc
-	among many other things, this directory
+	among many other things, this directory gives information on dynamically-allocated files

 ### /root
 	where root lives